DavidWells/isomorphic-react-example/README.md

-# Isomorphic JavaScript with React & Node

-## What is Isomorphic JavaScript ?
+### What is Isomorphic JavaScript ?

 Shared JavaScript that runs on both the client & server.

-## What does it solve?
+#### What's the point?
-JavaScript driven MVCs (angular, ember, backbone, etc.) render on DOM load, this can be really really slowwwww and can make for a bad user experience.
-They also aren't indexable by search engines (without paying $$ for a third party service like https://prerender.io/).
+JavaScript driven MVCs (angular, ember, backbone, etc.) render on DOM load, this can be really slowwwww & can make for a bad user experience.

+Another major problem is that they aren't indexable by search engines (without paying $$ for a third party service like https://prerender.io/).
+If your app is serving any kind of data that people might be searching for, **this is a bad thing**.

-When you render JS on the server side you can solve these problems and more!
+When you render JavaScript on the server side you can solve these problems and be super cool while doing so!

 #### Isomorphic Javascript Benefits:
 * Better overall user experience